 Snorkel with playful sea lions, hike past dancing blue-footed boobies, and experience one of the greatest natural history destinations in the world!
 On our voyage through the dramatic volcanic landscapes of the Western Islands, you’ll discover pristine Fernandina Island, a huge shield volcano with a shoreline full of flightless cormorants, and snorkel the beautiful coves of Isabela Island.
 Look for spouting whales as we cross Bolivar Channel, and explore Santiago’s golden Espumilla Beach, a green sea turtle nesting site.
 We’ve perfected active journeys to this fascinating “world unto itself,” as Darwin called the Galápagos, and our voyage aboard the beautiful yachts, catering to just 12 or 16 guests, is the way to go.

 Our trip was everything we had hoped it would be and more, and the Mary Anne was the ideal way to experience the Galapagos.
 The boat captain and crew were also superb—clearly expert in running the boat but also immensely helpful to guests in meeting and anticipating all our needs.

-Guayaquil / Highland Walk / Charles Darwin Research Station / Floreana
+Guayaquil / Santa Cruz / Darwin Research Station / Puerto Ayora

-Explore North Seymour’s nesting colonies of frigatebirds, blue-footed boobies, and swallow-tailed gulls.
-From Baltra, fly to Guayaquil for an overnight, and depart on Day 10.
+We'll hike on pahoehoe lava formations at Sullivan Bay on Santiago Island, then head to North Seymour Island to walk among nesting colonies of great frigatebirds, blue-footed boobies, and elegant swallow-tailed gulls.
+From Baltra, fly to Guayaquil for a final overnight, and depart on Day 10.